Home DE

 This is the only way to convince drivers to use public transportation.
 Stockholm has a particularly clever approach.
 It has introduced a city toll, which gives the excellent public transportation system a significant price advantage over cars.

-This means nothing other than the systematic harassment of society's high achievers through the withdrawal of traffic areas, increased traffic density, and the deliberate creation of traffic jams.
-The aim is to force a so-called “traffic evaporation” (switch to other modes of transport), a change in the “modal split.”
+This means nothing other than the systematic harassment of society's high achievers through the withdrawal of traffic areas, increased traffic density and the deliberate creation of traffic jams.
+The aim is to force a so-called ‘traffic evaporation’ (switch to other modes of transport), a change in the ‘modal split’.
 These terms are intended to suggest that this is a serious transport policy.

-Hundreds of thousands of commuters, who keep the city running with their daily work, are forced by politicians who have never held a relevant job to switch to a dilapidated, uneconomical public transport system due to constant traffic jams and artificially restricted traffic space.
+Hundreds of thousands of commuters keep our city running with their daily work.
+Decent people who need to be mobile in order to feed their families are forced by politicians who have never had a relevant job and lack any expertise in transport science to switch to a dilapidated, uneconomical public transport system due to constant traffic jams.
+Instead of following successful practical examples such as Oslo, Stockholm, etc., they rely on pseudo-scientific traffic space reduction ideology.

-Hundreds of thousands of tradespeople, logistics workers, service technicians, transporters, and delivery service employees who depend on a functioning transport infrastructure to feed their families are prevented from doing their jobs when the transport infrastructure is paralyzed.
+Hundreds of thousands of craftsmen, logisticians, service technicians, transporters, delivery service employees, who depend on a functioning transport infrastructure, are prevented from doing their jobs when the transport infrastructure is paralyzed.

 The green advocates of this “push strategy” dream that commuters will immediately abandon their cars and switch to other modes of transport if traffic space is taken away from them and traffic jams are created.